XuhuiZhou/HAI-Cosys/docs/scenario_guideline.md

 But yeah, defs feel free to use ChatGPT or any other tool to generate the scenarios.
 Just make sure to follow the guidelines below.

+> [!TIP]
+> The generated scenarios often contain some irrelevant keys inherited from Sotopia.
+You can remove them to make the scenario cleaner.

 ### Modifying the generated scenario
 The generated scenario often requires manual modification to ensure the format, and the content is what we want.
 Here are some guidelines to follow when modifying the generated scenario: